UplandsDynamic/simple-stock-management/README.md

 - `New shrinkage` & `New recorded sold` update fields are ***disabled** during a stock line edit if the `stock quantity` field is changed.
 This is to prevent user error by inadvertent duplication of submitted data (i.e. user manually decrementing the `stock quantity` field whilst also recording the same data as `New recorded sold`).
 Likewise, the `stock quantity` field is disabled if the `New shrinkage` and/or `New recorded sold` fields are edited, for the same reason
 - Eye icon button initiates a stock take

-Note: The above guide is not definitive and is intended for users who know their way around Docker.
-Users would need to arrange database backups and to secure the application appropriately when used in a production environment.
+Note: The above guide is not definitive and is intended for users who know their way around Ubuntu server and Django.

+*Users would need to arrange database backups and to secure the application appropriately when used in a production environment.*

 ## Development Roadmap